 The University of Chicago is a center of people and cultures.
 OMSA's programs focus on enriching students' experiences and encouraging cross-cultural dialogue on campus.
 OMSA offers many programs designed to connect the multicultural student community and help them form meaningful friendships, share experiences, and collaborate.
 In addition to bringing students into contact with each other, we serve as a catalyst for interactions among students, alumni, and faculty.

 We offer a wide variety of programs each quarter, and the best way to stay up-to-date is to sign up for the CI+I newsletter.
-That being said, here are a few student favorites that take place every year:

 The Heritage Series celebrates our multicultural student population while addressing relevant social issues faced by these communities.
 Each year four speakers or artists are invited to give a keynote speech, share their work, and their thoughts around issues impacting communities of color.

 Our graduation celebration is an annual event for all students of color graduating from the University.
 OMSA welcomes family, friends, alumni, staff, and other members of our campus community to join us as we recognize the contributions of our graduating students of color and multicultural students.